 Yes, but this type of program will still need to show clearly how its activities will lead to outcomes for the 16-24-year-old population.

 Crisis intervention can include providing shelter and basic needs when fleeing a domestic abuse situation, offering resources for mental, emotional health crisis, and/or behavioral health crisis, or distributing meals.
 Disaster services refers specifically to natural disasters and/or declared emergencies.

 Yes.
 Agencies may apply for multiple programs but can only submit one program application per focus area.
 This includes agency applications as part of collaborations.

 The minimum service requirement is for an agency.
 It requires that the agency has served one of the 12 Northeast Georgia counties for at least two years.
-The program for which the agency is applying may have served another area or is new as long as the agency has served in the area for two years.

 Yes, but they need to apply as a collaborator of that fiscal sponsor.

 Yes, as well as access to your profile throughout the application process.
 We recommend you download the application after submitting it for your records.

 For those awarded grants, quarterly updates with success stories and challenges as well as 6-month reports submitted with output and outcomes are required.
 If an agency does not provide these reports in a timely manner, they may not be permitted to apply in the following year.